mjordan/introduction_to_relational_databases/README.md

 Putting together all of our tables, we get a database structure that can be represented like this:

-[@todo: label kyes as PK and FK]

 ![Books and editions](assets/BooksAuthorsEditions.jpg)

-Books, Authors, and Editions all have a unique ID (book_id, author_id, and edition_id respectively) that is used as their primary key, and Editions contains the foreign key book_id that links it to the Books table in a one-to-many relationship.
-The relation table BooksAuthors only has two columns, book_id and author_id, which are both foreign keys.
+Books, Authors, and Editions all have a unique ID (book_id, author_id, and edition_id respectively) that is used as their primary key (labelled as PK in the diagram above), and Editions contains the foreign key (FK) book_id that links it to the Books table in a one-to-many relationship.
+The join table BooksAuthors only has two columns, book_id and author_id, which are both foreign keys that make up a composite primary key (CPK).

+(This database portrays the relationships between books, authors, and editions in rather simplistic terms.
+For example, different manifestations of a book such as a paperback and an ebook usually have different ISBNs, and two different editions of a book can have different authors.
+However, the database will suffice as an example of a simple relational model.)

-Here are the tables, structured as illustrated above, with some data in them:
+Here are the tables, structured as illustrated above, with some data in them.
+Note that the order of the columns is not the same as in the diagrams:

 Books